savedkeystrokes/savedkeystrokes.github.io/_posts/2017-10-15-powershell-setting-up-a-register-scheduledjob.md

 ---
-title: "Powershell: Setting up a Register-ScheduledJob"
+title: "PowerShell: Setting up a Register-ScheduledJob"
 ---
-# Powershell: Setting up a Register-ScheduledJob
+# PowerShell: Setting up a Register-ScheduledJob

 Let's look at something that I did, I needed to keep an eye on all the recycle bins on a server, that was a separate problem, but I wanted to schedule the job to occur once a week.